yardnsm/tmux-1password/README.md

 #### Copy the password to clipboard

 By default, the plugin will use `send-keys` to send the selected password to the targeted pane.
-By setting the following, the password will be copied to the system's clipboard. which will be cleared after 30 seconds.
+By setting the following, the password will be copied to the system's clipboard, which will be cleared after 30 seconds.

 ```